Video: Fire crews called to Aberdeen house fire - Evening Express

-Fire crews were called to tackle a house fire this morning in Aberdeen.
+Fire crews were called to tackle a house fire in Aberdeen this morning.

 The incident is unfolding on Mastrick Road with five fire appliances sent from the city’s North Anderson and Central Stations.